Best Survival Books

 A Survival Kit Shelter, The Super Shelter and Some of It’s Variants

-Another by Mors Kochanski, this Kindle (and Kindle App) only book will teach you one of the most important skills next to being prepared, shelter.
-Without shelter you’re doomed.
-With the main focus as that, Mors gets to the point and teaches you what you need, how to do, and the physics behind the designs.
+Another by Mors Kochanski, this Kindle only book teaches you one of the most important skills, building shelter.
+Mors gets to the point and shows you what you need, how to do it, and the physics involved.